jiangyao-scu/TLFNet/README.md

 python test.py
 ```
 # Light Field Salient Object Autofocus
+We are building an online service for "Light Field Salient Object Autofocus".
+Please stay tuned for our upcoming release.

 # Citation
 Please cite our paper if you find the work useful: